devsargam/SnakeGame/README.md

 yarn start
 ```

-This game works by creating dynamically creating and updating color of divs in a grid which simulates a snake moment and food.
+This game works by drawing rectangles in canvas while making them seem like food and snake

 ### Feel free to contribute to this project by forking this project